Step-by-Step: Building a Nonprofit Site for Charity on WordPress

 1. Choose Your Hosting & Domain Name

 First you need hosting and a domain name.
 We mentioned the free hosting options available to 501(c)3 nonprofit above, but there are tons of other affordable hosting options available to other charitable groups.
-Here is a quick list of our favorite budget friendly hosting options:
+We recommend you check out our list of recommended WordPress hosting and see what plans they each have to offer.

 And as for a domain name some hosting plans include one for free (for the first year) when you sign up for a new hosting plan.
-But if they don’t, you can purchase $1 Domains from GoDaddy and then point your domain to your server (GoDaddy has a great comprehensive help guide so you can be sure to point your domain correctly).
+If they don’t you can purchase your domain elsewhere and point it over to your host.
+I would recommend asking your hosting company which domain registrar they recommend.

 2. Install WordPress